-Naiba often encounters netizens seeking technical help with WordPress.
-Many friends are unwilling to directly provide admin account passwords to others (a good habit, and I also prefer not to operate remotely).
-So, here I share a plugin that can create temporary admin permission accounts: Temporary Login Without Password.
+Naiba often encounters users seeking technical help with WordPress.
+Many friends are unwilling to directly provide their admin username and password to others (a good habit, and I also prefer not to operate remotely).
+Therefore, I'm sharing a plugin here that can create temporary admin accounts: Temporary Login Without Password.

 Plugin Introduction

 Create self-expiring automatic login links for WordPress.
-Provide the link to developers when third-party developers need admin access to your website.
+Provide the link to developers when they need admin access to your site.
 Or quickly review completed work through an editor.
-Simply open the link to log in without a password.
-You can install it directly by searching in the website Admin Dashboard or click the link below to download and install.
+Simply open the link to log in, no password required.
+You can install it directly by searching from your WordPress admin dashboard or download it via the link below.

 Download LinkUsage Tutorial

 1. Install the plugin.
-You can download the installation package from the link above and upload it, or search for the plugin "Temporary Login Without Password" directly in the Admin Dashboard for online installation.
+You can download the installation package from the link above and upload it, or search for the plugin 'Temporary Login Without Password' directly in your admin dashboard to install it online.

-2. Enable the plugin, enter the settings interface, and click the Create button.
+2. Activate the plugin, go to its settings page, and click the 'Create' button.

-3. Fill in the email, permissions, and time, then Submit.
+3. Fill in the email, permissions, and duration, then click Submit.
 Regarding the expiration time, many people have questions about how to choose.
-Actually, you can keep the default.
-When the technician you've sought finishes handling the issue (usually just a few minutes to a few hours), you can simply delete the plugin.
-You don't need to worry about the exact expiration time, unless you are in a hurry to go out and fear you might forget to delete this temporary account and plugin, then you can choose a roughly appropriate time.
+In practice, you can keep the default.
+Once the technician you've sought help from finishes the task (usually taking minutes to hours), you can simply delete the plugin.
+You don't need to worry about the precise expiration time, unless you're in a hurry to leave and fear you might forget to delete this temporary account and plugin, then you can choose a roughly suitable time.

-4. Copy the link and send it to the developer who needs to log into the Admin Dashboard.
+4. Copy the link and send it to the developer who needs to access the admin dashboard.

-5. After the developer finishes, you can delete or lock the account.
-If it's no longer needed in the future, you can also directly delete the plugin.
+5. After the developer has finished, you can delete or lock the account.
+If you no longer need it, you can also directly delete the plugin.

 Comments are closed